cjphawes/multiple-choice-quiz/TESTING.md

   - Next question button:

-    - What to expect - Once a answer has been selected, the button should become enabled to click and the background should turn to an orange/red gradient color with a white border.
+    - What to expect - Once a answer has been selected, the button should become enabled to click and the background should turn to a `#782420` color with a white border.
 On the last question, the button should take the game to the results page.
     - Testing: ![GIF of next question button test](/documentation-assets/doc-gifs/next-question-btn-test.gif)
-    - The result - The feature acted as designed, on the last question, it directed the user to the results page and the styling was correct having a white border and orange/red gradient color background.
+    - The result - The feature acted as designed, on the last question, it directed the user to the results page and the styling was correct having a white border and the `#782420` color background.

   - Restart quiz button:
-    - What to expect - When hovering over the button the background should change to an orange/red gradient color and the border removed.
+    - What to expect - When hovering over the button the background should change to a `#782420` color and the border removed.
 Upon clicking the button it should redirect the user back to the home page to start the game again.
     - Testing: ![GIF of restart quiz button test](/documentation-assets/doc-gifs/restart-btn-test.gif)
-    - The result - The feature acted as designed, it redirected the user back to the home page and when hovering over the styling changed to a orange/red gradient color background and no border.
+    - The result - The feature acted as designed, it redirected the user back to the home page and when hovering over the styling changed to a `#782420` color background and no border.

 ---